jtarchie/short-generator/README.md

 pip3 install -r requirements.txt
 ```

-2. Run the Go script to process the markdown file:

-3. Generate the video using the Python script:
+2. Generate the video using the Python script:

 ```bash
 python3 <markdown-file> <output-directory>
 ```

-4. Manually upload the generated video to Youtube.
+3. Manually upload the generated video to Youtube.

 ## References